 New Student Advising

-  Completing Academic Advising is required of all students who have never attended college, or

-  attended only while in high school, and who plan to earn an Associate Degree, or transfer to a
+Academic Advising is required of all students who are new to college, or attended only while in high school, and who plan to earn a Certificate, Associate Degree, or transfer to a four-year college.

-  four-year college.

 - Learn about SBCC degree and certificate requirements

 - Choose appropriate courses to meet your educational goal(s)